List of DuckTales characters: Launchpad McQuack

 Launchpad McQuack (voiced by Terry McGovern in the 1987 series, DuckTales the Movie, and DuckTales: Remastered; Beck Bennett in the 2017 series) is Scrooge's pilot, and an original DuckTales character.
-He is an able flyer, but is somewhat incompetent and rarely ever lands a plane safely, usually crashing them and walking away without injury.
+He is an able pilot, but is somewhat incompetent and rarely ever lands a plane safely, usually crashing them and walking away without injury.

 In the 1987 series, Launchpad uses the motto "If it has wings, I can crash it".
 He is introduced in the third part of the pilot episode, but has been Scrooge's pilot since his early youth.
 He is of Irish descent and his ancestor Rhubarb McQuack played an important role in the American Civil War, and prior to the series Launchpad used to perform with his parents and sister as the stunt pilot team "The Flying McQuacks".
 Aside from being a pilot, he is also a Junior Woodchuck scout leader.
 His physical appearance is somewhat heroic, with his clothing being similar to that of early era pilots, including a leather cap with flight goggles, an aviation scarf, and a brown flight jacket with light brown pants.
 He later crossed over as a main character in Disney's Darkwing Duck.

 In the 2017 series, Launchpad initially works for Scrooge as his limo driver, before being placed in charge of piloting various craft including the airplane "The Sunchaser", which becomes his signature vehicle.
 While his physical appearance is the same as his 1987 counterpart, he wears an outfit resembling that of private commercial pilots from the 40s/50s, including a baseball cap, a bomber jacket with a fur lined collar, a green undershirt, and white slacks.
 The goofy aspects of the character have been enhanced, often giving Launchpad the role of comic relief.
 Like his 1987 incarnation, Launchpad is a Junior Woodchuck scout leader.
 He is also an avid fan of the Darkwing Duck show-within-a-show (an allusion to his role in the original Darkwing Duck series), as evidenced by a bobblehead and a series of video tapes he owns as well as his watching the show with the family.